Vaikhanasa: Doctrine

 Vaikhanasas claim to be a surviving school of Vedic ritual, the Taittiriya Shakha of the Krishna Yajurveda.
 Vaikhanasa tradition says the sage Vikhanasa, who was a manifestation of Vishnu, acquired an education of the Vedas and the Shastras.
 He learnt how to worship Vishnu as an arcāvatāra, a temple image regarded to be an iconic form of the deity.
 He is regarded to have travelled to the holy forest known as the Naimisharanya and composed the Vaikhanasa Kalpasutra and taught the treatise known as the Sri Vaikhanasa Bhagavad Shastra to his four disciples, the sages Atri, Bhrigu, Kashyapa and Marichi, which contained the procedures of Samurtarcana, Amurtarchana, and devotional service to Vishnu in the form of his images.

 Most Vaikhanasa literature is almost completely concerned with rituals, prescribing the rituals and their rules of performance.
 To Vaikhanasas, their temple worship is a continuation of the Vedic yajna.
 Regular and correct worship of Vishnu in a temple are regarded to bring the same results as the fire sacrifice even for people who do not maintain their fires.

 Vaikhanasa texts venerate four aspects of Vishnu: Purusha, the principle of life; Satya, the static aspect of deity; Achyuta, the immutable aspect; and Aniruddha, the irreducible aspect.
 They prescribe the two primary mantras of Vaishnavism: Om Namo Bhagavate Vasudevaya and Om Namo Narayanaya.
 Distinction is emphasised between Vishnu in his form of niṣkalā, a primeval and indivisible form unperceived even by Brahma, and his form of sakala, the figured, divisible, emanated, and movable form.
 In his form of Sakala, the deity is regarded to respond to devotional meditation.
 Vishnu's consort, Shri, is regarded to be as important as nature, Prakriti, as the power (shakti) of Vishnu.

 The Vaikhanasa doctrine states that spiritual liberation (moksha) is release into Vishnu's abode of Vaikuntha.
 The nature of a devotee's moksha is regarded to be dependent on their performance of japa (attentive repetition of prayer), huta, yajna (ritual sacrifice), archana (service to images), and dhyana (yogic meditation).
 Of the four, the text known as the Marichi Samhita offers precedence to archana.

 Adherents

-The Vaikhanasa Brahmins/Vaikhanasas are a tiny Vaishnavite Brahmin community of about 4000 families widely dispersed in South India at Vaishnava temples in Tamil Nadu, Andhra Pradesh, and parts of Karnataka and also worldwide especially in the United States of America, Germany, Australia, UK, and some parts of Europe.
+The Vaikhanasa Brahmins/Vaikhanasas are a Vaishnavite Brahmin community of about 4000 families dispersed throughout South India in Tamil Nadu, Andhra Pradesh, and parts of Karnataka.
+They can also be found occasionally in some regions of the United States of America, Germany, Australia, UK, and some parts of Europe.